 BTC Futures Hedge Against Risk

 Investors use BTC Futures because they allow buyers to hedge their risk before buying.
 Thus traders don’t need to worry about losing money if prices go up or down.
-They’ll already have hedged against losses when opening their positions, thus provides some stability for both small investors and big ones alike.
+Instead, they’ll already have hedged against losses when opening their positions, thus providing some stability for both small and big investors.

 When you buy Bitcoin Futures, you’re “taking” long positions.
-This is because you believe that BTC prices will rise within this time frame; thus, you stand to profit.
-Conversely, if you take a short position, you believe that Bitcoin prices will fall during this time frame.
+This is because you believe BTC prices will rise within this time frame; thus, you stand to profit.
+Conversely, if you take a short position, you believe that Bitcoin prices will fall during this time.
 Therefore, you’ll gain from the price fall.

 How BTC Futures Affect the Price of Bitcoin?

 All futures contracts acquire their value from their respective underlying.
 In the case of bitcoin futures, their prices rely on bitcoin spot prices, and any changes in the latter affect the former.
-This dependency puts the two moving prices in sync with each other, though there is a difference between the two.
+This dependency puts the two moving prices in sync with each other, though there is a difference.

 So do Futures affect BTC prices?

 Quantum Economics’ Shawn Dexter thinks so.
 According to him, derivatives enable investors to take risk-neutral transactions they’d otherwise not access.
 Consequently, they have both long-term and short-term impacts on BTC’s price.